seriesseed/equity/Series Seed - Restated Certificate of Incorporation.md

 “Original Issue Price” means $[Price] per share for the Series Seed Preferred Stock.

-“Requisite Holders” means the holders of at least a majority of the outstanding shares of Preferred Stock (voting as a single class on an as-converted basis).
+“Requisite Holders” means the holders of a majority of the outstanding shares of Preferred Stock (voting as a single class on an as-converted basis).

 ## ARTICLE IV: PURPOSE.